MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/readclouddatasettings-exe.md

 ### Vectors / Lists

-Vectors and lists in Bond are translated into standard JSON arrays (with the caveat from above that a list of structures has each element wrapped in a JSON element named "Data").
+Vectors and lists are translated into standard JSON arrays (with the caveat from above that a list of structures has each element wrapped in a JSON element named "Data").

 #### Example

-This Bond schema:
+This structure definition:

 ```csharp
 struct MyInnerDataType